danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 	WHERE first_name= 'LESLIE';
 	```

+	![F3](Media/f3.png)

 	Notice the plan now does an **Bitmap Index Scan** using the new index *ix_customer_first_name* on *customer*, and the cost went down to 5.37, much better than 16.49.

-	![F3](Media/f3.png)

 	**Bitmap Index Scan** as explained at [Tom Lane’s post to the PostgreSQL performance mailing list](https://www.postgresql.org/message-id/12553.1135634231@sss.pgh.pa.us)
 	> A bitmap scan fetches all the tuple-pointers from the index in one go, sorts them using an in-memory “bitmap” data structure, and then visits the table tuples in physical tuple-location order."

    The **bitmap heap scan** operation takes a row location bitmap generated by a Bitmap Index Scan and looks up the relevant data on the table.
-SO it is expected to see **Bitmap Index Scan** and **Bitmap Heap Scan**  together.
+So it is expected to see **Bitmap Index Scan** and **Bitmap Heap Scan** together.

 	The cost for the query went down from 16.49 to 5.37.
 Is there any way to make it even better?